 Chris Spurling, BSc (Hons), MSCP, SRP, Master of Manual Therapy

 Chris is passionate about running.
 He has transformed himself from a National League triple jumper who hated training distances over 100 metres to a sub 3 hour marathoner.
 In 2012 Chris completed 7 marathons in 7 days for the charity EACH.
-He has also completed several ultramarathons, including the Stour Valley 100km in 10 hours 15 minutes and the Thames Path 100 miler in 18 hours 38 minutes.
+He has also completed several ultramarathons, including the Stour Valley 100km (10 hours 15 minutes), the Thames Path 100 miler (best time of 18 hours 38 minutes) and the Kennet and Avon Canal Race, 145 miles from Bristol to London (34 hours……I know!).

 Chris is a member of several professional bodies, including the CSP (Chartered Society of Physiotherapists), the AACP (Acupuncture Association of Chartered Physiothreapists) and Physio First (for physios in private practice).